Optimizing theWord For Personal Devotions

 Closing the bottom window in the right thirdrant will allow the daily devotional

-window to take up the whole column - just about the right amount of space to see
+window to take up the whole column -

 The Great Thing About This

 is how everything is integrated together.
 I can check a commentary in conjunction